JohnVinyard/music-synthesis/README.md

 Multiscale experiments

 # TODO
-- FFT models
  - try multiscale model with transformation *outside* differentiable model
-- think about what it means that multiscale formulation performs well on this many speakers
+ - think about what it means that multiscale formulation performs well on this many speakers (i.e. it also performs well on TIMIT)
+ - try DDSP with filterbank discriminator
 - re-try least squares loss with all experiments of interest
 - try weight norm with FilterBank experiment
 - try weight norm with multiscale experiment
-- retry MDCT with least squares
+- try conditional discriminator
 - how does initialization affect outcome?
-- FM synth idea
-- try conditional discriminator
-- *try filterbank discriminator original formula on LJSpeech*
-- tweak multiscale experiment's FFT parameters
-- try MelGAN (as published) on TIMIT (do shorter windows generalize better?)
-- try original formula with TIMIT and conditional discriminator

-- look at tensorboard
 - organize spectrogram differently, with octaves grouped together
     - `(batch, channels, octave, f0, time)`